 A landscaping company owner in Fort Worth called three banks over two weeks.
 Chase said his revenue was too thin.
 Wells Fargo wanted two more years of tax history.
 A regional bank said they don't do loans under $250K.
 Three applications.
 Three denials.
 Three hard credit pulls.

 Then he submitted one application through a lending marketplace.
 48 hours later, he had four offers on his desk — a $125K term loan, a $100K line of credit, an SBA pre-qualification, and a $75K working capital advance.
-He picked the term loan at 12.4% and was funded by Friday.
+He picked the term loan and was funded by Friday.

 The 5 Places to Get a Small Business Loan